Inferring stochastic low-rank recurrent neural networks from neural data: Empirical Results

-In our final teacher-student setup, we verified the ability to recover dynamics when there are known stimuli or contexts.
+In our final teacher-student setups, we verified the ability to recover dynamics when there are known stimuli or contexts.
 In particular, we trained a rank-2 RNN on a task where, at each trial, it receives a transient pulse input corresponding to a particular angle $\theta$ (given as $\sin(\theta),\cos(\theta)$), and is asked to provide output matching the input after stimulus offset.
-The teacher RNN learns to perform the task by using an approximate ring attractor, with a stable fixed point for each of the 8 angles - which the student RNN accurately infers (Fig.~\ref{fig:1}\textbf{c}).
+The teacher RNN learns to perform the task by using an approximate ring attractor - which the student RNN accurately infers (Fig.~\ref{fig:1}\textbf{c}).
 Here, we inferred all fixed points by making use of Preposition 1.
+To demonstrate that our method also works when inputs are strongly time-varying, we included an additional setup where the teacher network was asked to report the sign of the mean of a noisy stimulus (Fig.~S\ref{fig:S_non-stationary}).